Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/4-translate-text.md

 	TODO: Explain this code.

-1. tk.

 TODO: Add closing.

 ## Translate text extracted from photos

-TODO: Add intro.
+The final step is to test the changes that you made by uploading photos to the site and allowing the Translator Text API to translate the text in them.

-1. If you are running Windows, use the following command to create an environment variable containing the API key you retrieved for the Translator Text API, replacing `translator_text_api_key` with the API key:
+1. If you are running Windows, use the following command to create an environment variable containing the API key you retrieved for the Translator Text API, replacing `translator_text_api_key` with your key:

 	```
 	set TRANSLATE_KEY=translator_text_api_key